Heneage Finch, 3rd Earl of Aylesford

 Heneage Finch, 3rd Earl of Aylesford (6 November 1715 – 9 May 1777), styled Lord Guernsey between 1719 and 1757, was a British peer and politician.

 Background and education

 Finch was the son and heir of Heneage Finch, 2nd Earl of Aylesford by his wife Mary Fisher, daughter and heiress of Sir Clement Fisher, 3rd Baronet of Packington Hall, Warwickshire.
 He was educated at University College, Oxford.

+Finch's great grandfather was Heneage Finch, 1st Earl of Nottingham.